DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 ![Issues dialog](imgs/phpproject-properties-custom.png)

-> Note: make sure your PHP project gets deployed onto the remote machine upon starting the project, or the project directory is mapped to the remote machine's directory.
+> **Note**: make sure your PHP project gets deployed onto the remote machine upon starting the project, or the project directory is mapped to the remote machine's directory.

 ## Related Links